stackweaver/tree/README.md

 **Why?**

-It is being built and integrated into an educational platform for full-stack development called Stackweaver ([contact on Discord](https://discord.gg/nSAveSC)).
+It is being built and integrated into an educational platform for full-stack development called Stackweaver.
 This outline is central to how the platform itself will be structured; it will inform a full-stack curriculum and web docs (similar to MDN).

 It will eventually be enhanced through features such as sandboxes, discussions, collaborative learning and mentoring.

-If you want to get involved feel free to contact here (issue), on [Reddit](https://www.reddit.com/user/StackWeaver) or [@stackweaver](https://twitter.com/stackweaver) on Twitter.
+If you want to get involved feel free to contact: [Discord Server](https://discord.gg/nSAveSC), [Subreddit](https://www.reddit.com/r/Stackweaver), [Twitter](https://twitter.com/stackweaver), [Facebook](https://www.facebook.com/stackweaver).

 ---